 While such structural changes are not modifiable, engaging in regular range of motion and resistance exercises can help maintain your neck mobility.

-What Can You Do To Fix a Stiff Neck
+What You Can Do To Fix Your Stiff Neck

 Well, if your stiff neck symptom pattern fits well with the above, you will benefit from neck exercises.